-Can I drink alcohol on the Kaufmann and keto diet has to be one of the most common questions I hear.
-Read on and I will fill you in on important alcohol facts and whether alcohol fits into the Kaufmann/keto diet.
-Also, my 2nd edition of Eat Pray Get Well has been released and the Foreword is written by Doug Kaufmann.
-Host of Television’s Know The Cause.
+Can I drink alcohol on the Kaufmann diet has to be one of the most common questions I hear.
+Many of us want to know if it’s safe to occasionally indulge without backtracking in regards to our health.
+Read on and I will fill you in on important alcohol facts and whether alcohol fits into the Kaufmann diet.

 The Kaufmann diet was founded by Doug Kaufmann, TV host of Know The Cause.
 The Kaufmann is similar to keto.
 Doug has researched mycology for more than forty years.
 The goal of the Kaufmann diet is to starve pathogenic yeasts and fungi inside the body.
 The Kaufmann diet also limits exposure to the poisons that fungi make, called mycotoxins.
 Fungi, yeasts, and mycotoxins are responsible for many health issues.
 So many health issues in fact, the CDC (Center for Disease Control) has told us to “think fungus” when we have diseases that are not responding to conventional medicine.

 For a full list of acceptable foods on the Kaufmann diet see my previous post.
 Also, 99% of my recipes are Kaufmann friendly.

 Without going into too much detail about alcohol, we do know the topic can be quite confusing.
 We have all heard that drinking in moderation can be good for our heart, right?
 The American Heart Association stated “No research has proved a cause-and-effect link between drinking alcohol and better heart health.”
 Another study at McMaster University determined, “Moderate alcohol consumption may increase risk of atrial fibrillation in people with heart disease.”
 (Science Daily 1 October 2012).